kaloyan-marinov/complete-terraform-course/README.md

       that we want to execute after we have provisioned our servers;
       and so that could be "a file provisioner" with a Bash script stored there that the Terraform configuration could reference

+# Organization and modules

+[part 06 of tutorial]

+1. what is a module?

+    - a _module_ is a container for multiple resources (defined within our Terraform configuration) that are used together

+    - a module consists of
+      a collection of `.tf` and/or `.tf.json` files kept together in a directory

+    - modules are
+      the main way to package and re-use resource configuration with Terraform (re-use them across projects;
+      re-use them across environments;

+      or share them with third parties)

+2. types of modules

+    - root module: default module containing all `.tf` files in the main working directory

+    - child module: a separate ... module referred to from a `.tf` file (e.g. from our root module)

+    - these modules can come from a variety of sources: if they're all in the same filesystem, we can have local paths (e.g. I can have a `directory-a` and a `directory-b`, and I can reference one from the other);
+      these also can live in "the Terraform Registry";
+      etc.

+3. inputs + meta-arguments

+    - in previous parts of this tutorial, we looked at input variables and how they can be used when we're issuing our commands;
+      those were for the root module;
+      but each child module can also be passed inputs in a similar fashion;
+      so we can specify
+      whatever the developer of the module has exposed as an input variable

+    - we can also then use the meta-arguments that we talked about before

+4. what makes a good module?

+    - raises the level of abstraction, as compared to the base resource types

+    - groups resources in a logical fashion/grouping

+    - allows necessary customization and enables composition by exposing input variables

+    - provides useful defaults

+    - returns outputs
+      to make further integrations possible